 The NCAC had three swimmers representing the league in the "A" finals of the women's 100 free, led by Denison sophomore Maddie Hopkins (Chico, CA/Chico) who clocked in with a time of 49.97 for second place.
 Kenyon senior Hannah Orbach-Mandel (Tucson, AZ/Catalina Foothills) took sixth in 51:03 and classmate Abby Wilson (Westerville, OH/Columbus Academy) rounded out the Top-8 All-American finishers with an eighth-place showing with a time of 51.39.
 Emory senior Fiona Muir reached the wall first in the championship heat in 49.37 seconds for her third-straight title in the event.

 Men's 100 Free

-Denison senior Zach Wagner (Seattle, WA/Lakeside) was the NCAC's lone representative in the men's 100 free "A" finals, finishing eighth overall in the championship heat with a time of 45.26.
-Emory senior Oliver Smith took home gold in the event with a winning time of 43.31.
+Denison junior Kymani Senior (White Plains, NY/Woodlands) was the NCAC's lone representative in the men's 100 free "A" finals, finishing fifth overall in the championship heat with a time of 44.63.
+Emory senior Trey Kolleck took home gold in the event with a winning time of 43.31.
 In the 100 free prelims, Wooster senior Cameron Gelwicks (Zionsville, IN/Zionsville Community) finished in a time of 46.20 which was right there with his career-best time of 46.15 set in 2018, and a slight improvement over his seed time of 46.36.